-As noted above, within the Windham Region there has been some site- and project-specific concern with large solar projects.
-But as a category, utility-scale ridge top wind energy has been the focus of the most vigorous debate and division.
-Support for or opposition to utility-scale wind is not uniform within the region.
+Within the Windham Region there has been some site- and project-specific concern with large solar projects.
+But as a category, utility-scale ridgetop wind energy has been the focus of the most vigorous debate and division.
+Support for or opposition to utility-scale wind is not uniform within the Region.
 There seems to be general official town support for, or limited opposition to, utility-scale wind in Readsboro and Searsburg.
-The recently-proposed utility-scale wind development in the towns of Grafton and Windham has been divisive.
+The recently proposed utility-scale wind development in the towns of Grafton and Windham has been divisive.
 Windham has taken a clear stance against wind in its town plan.
-37 The Grafton plan takes no strong stance one way or the other.
-38 Both Grafton and Windham held special votes on the proposed Iberdrola project that would generate approximately 70 MW of electricity.
+The Grafton plan takes no strong stance one way or the other.
+Both Grafton and Windham held special votes on the proposed Iberdrola project that would generate approximately 70 MW of electricity.
 In Grafton the wind project was rejected by a vote of 235 to 158.
-In Windham voters rejected the project 181 to 101.
-Both towns reported voter turnout of greater than 75 percent.
-39 The recent Townshend planning commission hearing draft town plan includes language similar to that in the Windham Town Plan in opposition to wind.
+In Windham, voters rejected the project 181 to 101.
+Both towns reported voter turnout of greater than 75%.
+The recent Townshend Planning Commission hearing of their draft Town Plan includes language similar to that in the Windham Town Plan in opposition to wind.
 These are the more recent developments and debates about which we have knowledge.
-Overall, we are not aware of towns in the region that have expressed significant support for utility-scale wind power generation within their respective borders either as a matter of plan policy or as a formal town position that has been communicated to the WRC.
+Overall, we are not aware of towns in the Region that have expressed significant support for utility-scale wind power generation within their respective borders, either as a matter of plan policy or as a formal town position, that has been communicated to the WRC.